Skip to Content

 The American Academy of Pediatrics (AAP) recommends:

-Next, you need to consider the different personalities in your home.
+Next, when speaking about screen time balance, you need to consider the different personalities in your home.

 For example, my daughter can exceed the recommended daily technology allotment with little to no impact to her personality.
 On the other hand, if my son goes on technology for over an hour a day he seems irritable and moody.